seblucas/www-blog/content/en/tips/tortoisesvn-install-dictionnary-without-language-pack.md

-/*
+---
-Title: How to install a new dictionnary in TortoiseSVN without installing the language pack
+title: "How to install a new dictionnary in TortoiseSVN without installing the language pack"
-Description:
-Author: Sébastien Lucas
-Date: 2011/06/17
-Robots: noindex,nofollow
-Language: en
-Tags: subversion,tips
-*/
+date: 2011-06-17
+tags: [subversion,tips]
+slug: tortoisesvn-install-dictionnary-without-language-pack
+aliases: [/en/tips/tortoisesvn-install-dictionnary-without-language-pack]
+---
 # How to install a new dictionnary in TortoiseSVN without installing the language pack

 ## Why ?